• Skip to primary navigation

 Most Americans relish their cup of coffee each morning.
 In fact, 62 percent of Americans drink coffee every single day, and on average, they drink three cups per day, according to the National Coffee Association (NCA).

-It’s likely someone placed doubt in your head because they heard a “rumor” that coffee may contain gluten.
+Someone likely placed doubt in your head because they heard a “rumor” that coffee may contain gluten.

 So today, I want to set the record straight.
-I want to get rid of those Internet rumors once and for all and assure you that coffee is gluten free.
+I want to get rid of those Internet rumors and assure you that coffee, in general, is gluten free.

-In fact, if you buy coffee beans or instant coffee, and you see only a single ingredient in the bag or jar, you can feel confident that the coffee is gluten free.
+If you buy coffee beans or instant coffee and see only a single ingredient in the bag or jar, you can feel confident that the coffee is gluten free.

 Potential Sources for Gluten in Coffee